IGME-330-01-2235/w4m-example-audio/README.md

 Haha, I tricked you (maybe?).

-Those playback controls are actually controlling four separate audio tracks, each one a single voice part (Tenor, Lead, Baritone, Base) of a Barbershop Quartet.
+Those playback controls are actually controlling four separate audio tracks, each one a single voice part (Tenor, Lead, Baritone, Bass) of a Barbershop Quartet.

 This branch isn't all that much different from `audio-01` ... it just displays the controls for the individual parts.